Sexsomnia – also known as sleep sex, is an abnormal activity that occurs while an individual is asleep.

 Criminal Solicitors use a range of experts when defending allegations.

-Being questioned for sexual offence means you should have a criminal solicitor to defend you.
+Being questioned for or, falsely accused of sexual assault means, you should have a criminal solicitor to defend you.
 Allegations can have a lasting and damaging impact.
 Your life, reputation and liberty are at stake.

 At Ashmans Solicitors we may be able to identify a defence which could completely exonerate you.